Of all the human experiences we get to have, being in the presence of, or achieving, excellence in its true form, is one of the most inspiring of all.

 Conditions Based Excellence takes the internal and external achievements into account, then factors in “conditions” as part of the formula that determines whether or not excellence has been achieved.

-Think of Conditions Based Excellence as grading on a curve that measures the individuals’ performance relative to the conditions in which they had to operate.
+Think of it as grading on a curve that measures the individuals' performance relative to the conditions in which they had to operate.
 We routinely acknowledge Conditions Based Excellence when using phrases like: “Well under the circumstances she/he did amazingly well.”

 As an example, someone swimming 100 yards may not represent either an internal or external form of excellence, however, if the person did it with two broken arms in a riptide, such an accomplishment would be viewed as “beyond excellent!”